mcguffin/acf-quickedit-fields/README.md

  - [x] BE: new fields js
  - [x] JS inlineEditTax
  - [x] Bug: validation: do not validate do-not-change
+ - [ ] Allow QuickEdit for grouped fields
  - [ ] Bug: QE -> save -> reload|navigate: Browser warning about unsaved changes.
  - [ ] Radio/Checkbox with Other: load other value(s) not shown after save (need to reload)